 3 Ways to Create Engaging E-learning Bullets

-1. Use Your Client’s Logo as the Bullet
+1. Use Your Client’s Logo in the Bullet Points

 It doesn’t matter if your client is Fortune 500 or a two-person consulting firm, everyone likes seeing their courses branded.

-Bullets are an easy way to customize a course.
-Just swap out the default bullets with your client’s logo or other branding elements.
+Bullet points are an easy way to customize a course.
+Just swap out the default bullet points with your client’s logo or other branding elements.

 Keep in mind many logos don’t scale well at bullet-sized dimensions.
 In those cases, it’s a good idea to extract the essential design elements from the logo to create a derivative.